anyiheng119/anyiheng119.github.io/_pages/courses.md

 ## Graduate-level Courses from UCLA

-*Econometrics, Statistics, and Economic Theory*
+*Statistics, Econometrics, and Economic Theory*
 - Econ 430: Applied Statistics and Econometrics with R and Python, Fall 2020
 - Econ 431: Introduction to Econometrics, Cross-Sectional and Panel Data, and Time Series, Fall 2020
 - Econ 402A: Macroeconomic Theory, Fall 2021